Code-Institute-Submissions/user-centric-project-bg/README.md

 	Check content + spellings	Content correct & spelling ok Repeat above test on Page 2	As above
 	Repeat above test on Page 3	As above
+    Repeat above test on Page 4	As above
+##### External Links
-External Links	Click on HIA link	HIA website opens in a separate browser
-	Click on Irish Life Health link	Irish Life Health website opens in a seperate browser Click on VHI	VHI website opens in a separate browser Click on Facebook	Facebook website opens in a separate browser
+	Click on HIA link	HIA website opens in a separate browser Click on Irish Life Health link	Irish Life Health website opens in a seperate browser Click on VHI	VHI website opens in a separate browser Click on Facebook	Facebook website opens in a separate browser